 You can easily locate secondary sources in Quick Search, library catalogs, and scholarly indexes, such as America: History & Life or Historical Abstracts.
 Again, use keyword searches to begin, and use words that describe elements of your specific topic.
 You can consult with a reference librarian to identify and search relevant catalogs and indexes.

 If you have any questions about finding and using primary sources for your assignments, you should consult with your professor.
-If you have difficulties finding materials on your topic or using any of the resources mentioned here, please ask a librarian at the Research Help Desk for assistance.
+If you have difficulties finding materials on your topic or using any of the resources mentioned here, please contact your subject librarian for assistance.